wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 |-cell
 **Camera Space**
 |-cell
 The space in which points are defined with respect to the camera coordinate system.
 To convert points from world to camera space, we need to multiply points in world space by the inverse of the camera-to-world matrix.
-By default, the camera is located at the origin and is oriented along the world coordinate system negative z-axis.
-Once points are in camera space, they can be projected on the canvas using perspective projection.
+By default, the camera is located at the origin and is oriented along the world coordinate system's negative z-axis.
+Once the points are in camera space, they can be projected on the canvas using perspective projection.
 |-row
 |-cell
 **Screen Space**
 |-cell
-In this space, points are in 2D.
-They lie in the image plane.
+In this space, points are in 2D; they lie in the image plane.
 Because the plane is infinite, the canvas defines the region of this plane on which the scene can be drawn.
-The size of the canvas is arbitrary and defines "how much" of the scene we see.
+The size of the canvas is arbitrary and defines "how much" of the scene that we see.
 The image or screen coordinate system marks the center of the canvas (and the center of the image plane).
 If a point on the image plane is outside the boundaries of the canvas, it is not visible.
-It is of course visible otherwise.
+Otherwise the point is visible on the screen.
 |-row
 |-cell
 **NDC Space**
 |-cell
-2D points lying in the image plane and contained within the boundaries of the canvas are then converted to NDC space.
+2D points lying in the image plane and contained within the boundaries of the canvas are then converted to Normalized Device Coordinate (NDC) space.
 The principle is to normalize the point's coordinates, in other words, to remap them to the range [0,1].
 Note that NDC coordinates are still real numbers.
 |-row
 |-cell
 **Raster Space**
 |-cell
 Finally, 2D points in NDC space are converted to 2D pixel coordinates.
-For doing so we multiply the normalized points x and y coordinates by the image width and height in pixels.
+To do this we multiply the normalized points' x and y coordinates by the image width and height in pixels.
 Going from NDC to raster space also requires the y-coordinate of the point to be inverted.
-Final coordinates need to be rounded off to the nearest following integers (pixel coordinates are integers).
+Final coordinates need to be rounded off to the nearest following integers since pixel coordinates are integers.
 |-

 ## Code